Peripheral Neuropathy Treatment in Delray Beach, FL

 Causes of Neuropathy

 Diabetes is the number one cause of neuropathy and more than half of those with diabetes will develop some sort of neuropathy.
 If there is poor management of blood sugar, the severity may increase.
-Other than diabetes, there are a number of other possible causes including:
+Other than diabetes, there are several other possible causes including:

 - Inherited disorders